 When you enroll in an advanced degree program at your alma mater, you also have the immediate advantage of being familiar with your school’s online learning platform or campus, procedures, and helpful resources.

 Regardless of whether you return to your alma mater or choose a new option to guide your educational pursuits, advanced degrees can provide endless opportunities for success in work and life.

 *National Center for Education Statistics, Back to School Statistics, on the internet at https://nces.ed.gov/fastfacts/display.asp?id=372#.

 †Bureau of Labor Statistics, Career Outlook, Data on display, Education matters, on the internet at www.bls.gov/careeroutlook/2016/data-on-display/education-matters.htm.

 ‡Centers for Disease Control and Prevention, Higher Education and Income Levels Keys to Better Health, According to Annual Report on Nation's Health, on the internet at www.cdc.gov/media/releases/2012/p0516_higher_education.html.

 §All tuition reductions, grants, or scholarships are subject to specific eligibility requirements.
-Contact a Walden University enrollment advisor for details.
+Contact a Walden University enrollment specialist for details.